 You will be asked to complete a questionnaire about your child to assist our staff in getting to know your child.
 As a parent you will be formally updated on your child's development through Fall and Spring conferences in addition to Winter and Spring progress reports.
-Daily activities are communicated through newsletters.
+Daily activities are communicated through newsletters and/or online platforms.
 In addition, parents are always encouraged to call if they have questions about their student's progress.